-A lead/contact entry on a list will always have some status, e.g. "new", or "busy" from last attempt, etc. It will stay on the list until a process pops it into the active hopper (i.e. the next set of calls to be attempted).
+A lead/contact entry on a list will always have some status, e.g. "new", or "busy" of last call attempts, etc. It will stay on the list until a process pops it into the active hopper (i.e. the next set of calls to be attempted).
 Such a process will use recycling rules.
-For example, if we attempt to reach John Rogers at 4479058787844 and his phone is busy, then this "lead" or "contact" entry will get a status "busy".
-So when should the system try him again?
+For example, if we attempt to reach John Rogers at 4479058787844 and his phone is busy, then this "lead" or "contact" entry will be marked as status "busy".
+So when should the system try to call him again?
 This is exactly what is specified in a recycling rule.
 We might say for status "busy", try every 30 minutes and try a maximum of 4 times.

 How do statuses change?

-Below is an illustration that visualizes both status change paths mentioned above: either each call attempt changes the status automatically from the call finish reason (upper path) or each outcome code entered by an agent changes the status (lower path):
+Below you find an illustration that visualizes both status change paths mentioned above: either each call attempt changes the status automatically depending on the call finish reason (upper path) or each outcome code entered by an agent changes the status (lower path):